jax-ethdenver-2025/docs/src/content/docs/docs/eigen_trust.md

-# EigenTrust-like Paradigm with Blake3: Understanding the Challenge-Proof System

-## The EigenTrust Foundation
+---
+title: Eigen Trust
+description: Understanding the role of peer trust
+---

 EigenTrust is a reputation algorithm originally designed for peer-to-peer networks to identify trustworthy peers and isolate malicious ones.
 In the context of decentralized storage with Blake3, this paradigm takes on specialized characteristics: